These easy pretzel brownies are topped with gooey toffee and salty pretzels. Salty/sweet heaven!

 Then I spread the toffee layer on top and baked for another five minutes.
 That toffee topping got so gooey and bubbly I was drooling through the oven door!
 So was Kai, but that’s pretty normal for a 7-month old.

-After removing the toffee-brownie goodness from the oven, I scattered broken pretzel pieces over top.
+After removing the pretzel brownie goodness from the oven, I scattered broken pretzel pieces over top.
 I realize I probably used the most clunky, ugly pretzels in the world, but you know what?
 They are so salty and crunchy and tasted perfect.
 So clunky pretzels it is!

 The resulting brownie is fudgy, rich and chocolatey…chewy and sweet from the toffee layer…and salty and crunchy from the pretzels.

-These guys are decadent.
+These pretzels are decadent.
 I recommend cutting the 9X9 inch pan into 12 or 16 bars to make the serving size a little smaller.
 That way the pan will last longer!

 They are best served chilled, washed down with a nice, cold glass of milk.